rss logo

 • Go to Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies and edit the Certificate Services Client - Auto-Enrollment policy:

-• Do a gpupdate to get a certificate:
+• Run gpupdate to obtain a certificate:

 C:\> gpupdate